-The purpose of having two slightly different Application Security poster is to provide food for thought when discussing and propagating Application Security because there are many different angles to look at it.
+The purpose of this poster is to provide food for thought when discussing Application Security.

-The overarching theme of the poster is about identifying the most important elements which foster or inhibit the propagation of proactive security.
-It is not about specific security technologies but about what makes people and organizations tick when it comes to implementing Application Security.
+The overarching theme is about discussing the most important drivers which foster or inhibit the propagation of proactive security.
+It’s not about specific security technologies but about what makes people and organizations tick when it comes to development and Application Security.